 8 April 2021

 The Economic and Social Research Council (ESRC) and ADR UK are now accepting applications for up to four new data science fellows to spend a year collaborating with 10 Downing Street’s data science team (10DS) and the Office for National Statistics (ONS).
-This is a unique opportunity for impact-driven economic and social scientists to co-design and deliver research to inform decision-making, and help embed the use of linked administrative data to inform policy at the top level of UK government.
+This is a unique opportunity for impact-driven economists and social scientists to co-design and deliver research to inform decision-making, and help embed the use of linked administrative data to inform policy at the top level of UK government.

 Co-designing their projects with 10DS and ONS, the ESRC-ADR UK No.10 Data Science Fellows will use new and existing linked administrative and survey datasets, including those created or made available as a result of the ADR UK programme, to produce analysis to inform policy in priority areas.
 These may include COVID-19 recovery, the ‘net zero’ climate target, or ‘levelling up’ UK regions.